nate-craft/yt-feeds/README.md

 # YT-Feeds

-YT-Feeds is a simple, fast, and distraction free CLI application to view videos from your favorite channels.
+YT-Feeds is a cross-platform simple, fast, and distraction free CLI application to view videos from your favorite channels.

 ## Features